 Greenwood Tree Cooperative recognizes that parents are the primary educators of their children.
 Parents share their interests and talents by helping in the classroom, serving on committees, and on the Board of Directors.
 These direct parental efforts and involvement make the cooperative a unique educational opportunity.
 The children grow in mind, body, and spirit as they are nurtured with acceptance and kindness by their teacher and other parents.
 It is our small way of creating the “Village” in which children feel safe and know they are surrounded by a community of people who care about them.

 Another expectation of being part of an educational cooperative is “Parent Jobs” for each family.
 We do our best to find a job that works well with your family’s schedule.
 The jobs range from weekly vacuuming to website assistance.
 We do our best to keep tuition affordable and we need every family to pitch in and do their part!

 Parent education and parental support is an integral part of the cooperative experience at Greenwood Tree.
 Seasonal festivals, social gatherings, and Parent Education discussions provide opportunities for the whole family to be involved and help build lasting, supportive relationships.

 The benefits of a cooperative school are numerous.
-Parental involvement and a student/adult ratio of 6 to 1 are just some of the reasons children thrive in a cooperative environment.
+Parental involvement and a student/adult ratio of six to one are just some of the reasons children thrive in a cooperative environment.

-How does the child benefit from a cooperative preschool?
+How does the child benefit from a cooperative learning environment?

 - School is special when a parent is there to share it.